A BRIEF HISTORY OF

 But how did it get to our tizil?

-Biryani, a dish cooked with rice and spices, was introduced to northern India in the fifteenth century by the Mughals.
+Biryani, a dish based on rice and spices, was introduced to northern India in the fifteenth century by the Mughals.
 It was known as Pakka Biryani because most of the ingredients are pre-cooked and then put together in a pot (deg) to cook over a slow fire (dum).
-The deg is sealed with a strip of dough and placed on a slow fire until the Briani is cooked to perfection.
-This method of cooking is called “dum pukht”: by preventing the steam from escaping all the flavours of the spices are locked in for a very tasty result.
+The deg is sealed with a strip of dough and placed over a slow fire until the Briani is cooked to perfection.
+This method of cooking is called ‘dum pukht’: by preventing the steam from escaping, all the flavours of the spices are locked in for a very tasty result.

 Share this article with your friends